-Wrapped in a towel, resting in Cosey's red barber's chair, she decided to ask, no order, Junior to help her right away in and out of the.
-It was a necessary sacrifice she did not look forward to.
-Dependency, awkwardness while exposing her poor soft nakedness to the judging glance of a firm young girl did not matter.
+of a firm young girl did not matter.
 What troubled Heed, had made her hesitate, was the loss of skin memory, the body's recollection of love.
 Of her wedding night, for instance, submerged in water in his arms.
 Creeping away from the uncomfortable reception, out the back door into the dark, rushing in tuxedo and way too big bridal gown across sea grass to powdery sand.
 Undressing.
 No penetration.
 No blood.
 No eeks of pain or discomfort.
 Just this man stroking, nursing, bathing her.
 She arched.
 He stood behind her, placed his hands behind her knees and opened her legs to the surf.
 Skin might forget that in the company of a sassy girl whose flesh was accumulating its own sexual memories like tattoos.
 The latest of which, apparently, would be Romen's mark.
 Where would it go?
 What would it look like?
 Junior probably had so many it would be hard to find space.
 They would merge finally into a lacy net covering her whole body, making indistinguishable one image from another; one love from another.

-Heed's sexual history was dyed in colors restored to their original clarity in bubbly water.
+Heed's love story was dyed in colors restored to their original clarity in bubbly water.
 She would have to figure out a way to prevent Junior's presence from erasing what her skin knew first in sea foam.

-Once a little girl wandered too far-down to big water and along its edge where waves skidded and mud turned into clean sand.
-Ocean spray dampens the man's undershirt she is wearing.
+Once a little girl wandered too far-down to big water and along its edge where waves skid and mud turned into clean sand.
+Ocean spray dampened the man's undershirt she is wearing.
 There on a red blanket another little girl with white ribbons in her hair sat eating ice cream.
 The water was very blue.
 Beyond a crowd of people laughed.
 "Hi, want some?" asked the girl, holding out a spoon.